ietf-wg-acme/acme/draft-ietf-acme-acme.md

 state.
 If there is an error while the authorization is still pending (e.g., the authorization times out), then the authorizatoin transitions to the "invalid" state.
-Once the authorization is in the valid state, it can expire ("expired"), be deactivated by the client ("deactivated", see {{deactivating-an-authorization}}), revoked by the server ("revoked").
+Once the authorization is in the valid state, it can expire ("invalid"), be deactivated by the client ("deactivated", see {{deactivating-an-authorization}}), revoked by the server ("revoked").